 How do I access COEN network printers?

-From the Windows 7 ‘start orb,’ in the blank ‘run’ field type one of the other server names (listed below)
+(or from the Windows 7 ‘start orb’ in the blank ‘run’ field)

 \\coen-birch (Boisestate Domain)